Metis Classification: Features

+Middle grades fiction, which is primarily in the form of chapter books, is divided by genre.
+Lower grades work, which is mostly picture books, is divided by topic (e.g. dogs, bullying, trucks, etc.) regardless of whether the book is fiction or nonfiction; instead, the fiction status is indicated by colorblind-friendly color coding on the spines.

 Some of the main categories differ markedly from the Dewey main classes.
 One example is Making Stuff, which includes anything which children like to do for fun, including arts and crafts, collections, games, cooking, putting on plays, and magic tricks.
 Another is Mystery, which includes nonfiction on codes, crime, optical illusions, puzzles, spies and unexplained mysteries such as the Bermuda Triangle, as well as mystery and detective fiction.
-In these categories, one can see the principle of user interest at the center of the system.

 The system also includes a visual aspect, whereby each book in a main category has a visual label that reflects that category, in addition to a call number consisting of words.

 While there are aspects of the system that were devised specifically for the layout and geography of the original library, the system is flexible, so that it can be changed to accommodate different layouts and set-ups, as well as differences in users and collection emphases.